semitrivial/ExtendedEnvironments/README.md

 environment would be impossible to stage for a human participant because it is impossible to determine what a human would hypothetically do in some counterfactual scenario.
-But if we have the source-code of an AI participant, then we **can** determine what that participant would do in hypothetical situations, and so we **can** put AI participants into such obstacle courses.
+But if we have the source-code of an AI participant, then we **can** determine what that participant would do in hypothetical scenarios, and so we **can** put AI participants into such obstacle courses.

 An *extended environment* is a reinforcement learning environment which is aware of